The best hotels in St. Thomas

 Teenagers (13+): The Cas Cay kayak and snorkel adventure ($75) works well.
 Parasailing over Charlotte Amalie harbor costs $85-110.
 The St. John ferry day trip gives independent-minded teens a proper adventure.
 Skip the Skyride, they will find it boring.

-St. Thomas's best neighborhoods
+St. Thomas's best hotel regions

 From the duty-free shops of Charlotte Amalie to the calm waters of Secret Harbour, St. Thomas rewards those who explore beyond the cruise port.